 - a.
 For NGAs, including SUCs, and military and uniformed personnel, the amount required shall be charged against the available released Personnel Services (PS) allotments of the respective agencies under Republic Act No. 11465 or the “FY 2020 General Appropriations Act (GAA)”:

 - b.
 In case of deficiency, the amount required may be charged against the Maintenance and Other Operating Expenses allotment of the concerned government agency, subject to the rules on modification of allotments under Section 70 of the General Provisions of the FY 2020 GAA, and other pertinent budgeting, accounting and auditing rules and regulations:

 When is the release date of SRI?

-I am pretty sure that it will be released not more than December 31, 2019 as the law requires that unused funds or budget shall be returned back to the National Treasury.
+I am pretty sure though that it will be released not more than December 31, 2020 as the law requires that unused funds or budget shall be returned back to the National Treasury.
 Thus, agencies concerned are constrained to release this before December 31.

 Meanwhile, the AO also provides that the DBM shall issue supplemental guidelines to implement this Order, as may be necessary.